harshitmanek/knowledge_repo/README.md

 Next the code goes like this:

 import pandas as pd
-# read the csv, by giving the path
-df = pd.read_csv("/Users/harshitmanek/Documents/beaver/dataset_small.csv")
+-- read the csv, by giving the path df = pd.read_csv("/Users/harshitmanek/Documents/beaver/dataset_small.csv")

 Next we need to standardize the data,
 PCA is effected by scale so we need to scale the features in our data before applying PCA.
 For this we have used StandardScaler.

-from sklearn.preprocessing import StandardScaler
-#list of all genes
-features = ['A1BG', 'A1CF', 'A2BP1', 'A2LD1',..............]
+from sklearn.preprocessing import StandardScaler --list of all genes features = ['A1BG', 'A1CF', 'A2BP1', 'A2LD1',..............]
-# Separating out the features
-x = df.loc[:, features].values
+-- Separating out the features x = df.loc[:, features].values
-# Separating out the target, this is the label that classifies whether the patient has adenocarcinoma tumor or neuroendocrine tumor. this is basically the histology_type
-y = df.loc[:,['target']].values
+-- Separating out the target, this is the label that classifies whether the patient has adenocarcinoma tumor or neuroendocrine tumor. this is basically the histology_type y = df.loc[:,['target']].values
-# Standardizing the features
+-- Standardizing the features
 x = StandardScaler().fit_transform(x)